 Set the Fill Ratio for Best Results with a Fill Light

-This could be your subject’s face where it’s in the sun, or it may be the background.
-Using your spot meter or camera monitor with your camera set to manual mode will allow you to manage your settings well.
+That spot could be your subject’s face that’s in the sun, or it may be the background.
+Use your camera’s spot meter to ensure you get an accurate reading.

-Once you have determined how much available light there is you can add in as much light as you need for the shot.
+Once you determine the available light, you can add in as much fill as you need for the shot.

-Sometimes you might want to balance the fill light to the available source of light.
-This will eliminate the shadows on your subject’s face altogether.
+It’s crucial to balance the fill light to the available light.
+Doing so eliminates the shadows on your subject’s face altogether.

-In this photo below, I used a flash bounced off a reflector as my main light which was to my right.
+In this photo below, I used a flash as my main light, which was to my right.
 I added light from a small softbox on my left as the fill light.

-The fill light was set to give slightly less light than the main light, so there are no dark shadows.
-Balancing the light ratio so closely results in a fairly flat looking portrait.
+I set my fill light with less power than the primary light, so there are no dark shadows.
+Balancing the light ratio so closely results in a reasonably flat-looking portrait.

-Having your fill light providing one or two stops less light than the main light will leave some shadows on your subject.
+Making your fill light one or two stops less than the primary light will leave some shadows on your subject.
 Filling in some of the shadows will create more depth in your portrait.

-For the next portrait, I had a small softbox on a stand to the right of my subject and slightly in front of her.
+For the next portrait, I placed a small softbox to the right of my subject.
 I made an exposure reading of the ambient light and set my flash to output a slightly higher ratio.

 Control Fill Light Using a Flash

-Using a flash on the manual setting allows you to have control over the amount of output, regardless of the ambient lights.
+Using a flash on the manual setting allows you to have control over the amount of output, regardless of the available light.

-When you use your flash in any of the auto modes the flash and camera will determine the output.
-This calculation is made partly based on how much ambient light there is.
+When you use your flash in any of the auto modes, the flash and camera will determine the output.
+This calculation partly relies on ambient light.

 Don’t be too focused on getting the ‘correct’ exposure by the numbers.
 Pay attention to your monitor and histogram to see the effect your fill light is having.

-Studying the image on your monitor is helpful in determining the best fill lights ratio.
+Studying the image on your monitor helps determine the best fill ratio.

 Using a Reflector as a Fill Light

-Portable foldable reflectors are a popular means of adding a fill light to a portrait.
-They provide a different feel of light than a flash will, but can be challenging to control.
-Many reflectors have a selection of surfaces you can choose to get the look you want.
+Portable foldable reflectors are a popular means of adding fill light to a portrait.
+They provide a different feel of light than a flash.
+But it can also be challenging to control.

 Choosing the best reflector surface and having it at the right angle will provide a good photography fill light on your subject.
-Too much light reflecting can result in poor exposure and a squinting subject.
+Too much light reflecting can result in inadequate exposure.

 I find it’s helpful to tell my subjects to look away from the reflector, so they don’t hurt their eyes.

 With a reflector, you can see the light on your subject and observe the ratios before taking a photo.
 A reflector is bigger than a flash.
-It will provide a softer light, especially from a non-shiny surface.
+It provides a softer light, especially from a non-shiny surface.